-Georgia Southwestern State University Office of Disability Services provides equal educational and accessible services for students with disabilities.
-The Office of Disability Services coordinates compliance with Section 504 of the Rehabilitation Act of 1973 and Americans with Disabilities Act.
-Students with a documented disability should contact the Office of Disability Services as soon as possible.
-The objective of the Office of Disability Services is to provide a supportive educational, physical and social environment for students with disabilities while attending Georgia Southwestern State University.
+Georgia Southwestern State University Office of Accommodations and Access provides equal educational and accessibleservices for students with disabilities.
+The Office of Accommodations and Access coordinates compliance with Section 504 of the Rehabilitation Act of 1973 and Americans with Disabilities Act.
+Students with a documented disability should contact the Office of Accommodations and Access after deciding to attend GSW.
+The objective of the Office of Accommodations and Access is to provide a supportive educational, physical and social environment for students with disabilities while attending Georgia Southwestern State University.